top of page

 "How'd you learn to do this?"

 I am self taught in sculpture, but my background is rather diverse.
-Before getting an Msc in Neuroscience, and a BA in Anthropology, I used to enjoy building and restoring old classic american muscle cars.
+Before diving into academia, I used to enjoy building and restoring old classic american muscle cars.
 This gained me a lot of experience working with different materials (bodywork, fiberglass, epoxies, electrical wiring, etc).
 I also worked construction (electrical, masonry, labourer), and years before that I did play with clays as a kid (primarily oil clay).
-I taught anatomy and survey of human diseases briefly, and I did amateur bodybuilding for a short stint as well (fitness is something I take seriously).
-My medical background, fitness training, and anthropology education (craniometrics, etc) have definitely provided some positive 'crossover' preparation for what I am doing now with these sculpts.
+Later I enrolled in the BA Anthropology program at USF, studying ancient and modern human skeletal and cranial morphology.
+Postgraduate experience netted me an MA in Cogsci, and an Msc in Neuroscience, deepening my understanding of anatomy and physiology, which proved an unexpected/unintended boon to my sculpting precision and accuracy.
+I also taught anatomy and survey of human diseases briefly, and I did amateur bodybuilding for a short stint as well, winning Men's Physique amateur class in 2017.
+My medical background, fitness training, and anthropology education (craniometrics, forensics, etc) have definitely provided some positive 'crossover' preparation for what I now do.

 "How/Why did you start doing this?"